visitor257/GalPie/README.md

 # GalPie
-A galgame maker with PySide6
+A galgame maker/reader with PySide6